1959 visit by Martin Luther King Jr. to India: Legacy

+Despite King asking Reddick to arrange a visit by Wright to Montgomery, the party's visit to Wright's home in Paris was the only time that the two met, as Wright died in Paris in November 1960 from amoebic dysentery symptoms.

-Following King's assassination, Reddick authored With King through India: A personal memoir.
+In 1968, following King's assassination, Reddick authored With King through India: A personal memoir, Reddick's second biography of King following Crusader Without Violence (1959).

 On the 50th anniversary of the visit, U.S. Secretary of State Hillary Clinton announced a congressional delegation led by Rep. John Lewis, Rep. Max Baucus, Martin Luther King III and musician Herbie Hancock to hold a commemorative retracing of the Kings' visit through India.